Information for Accepted Students

 The comprehensive tuition covers the academic program and related fees.
 It does not include travel, room and board for the residential sessions at Brown University, books and materials that may be required for courses, or health insurance premium.
 Health insurance with a U.S. carrier is required for all Brown students while on campus; students without coverage may purchase insurance from the University.
 Additional information and forms will be provided at a later date.

-A non-refundable $1,500 program deposit is due within six weeks of notification of your acceptance to the program by Brown University and will be credited to program fee payment.
+A non-refundable $1,500 US program deposit is due within six weeks of notification of your acceptance to the program by Brown University and will be credited to program fee payment.

-Students are expected to read and abide by the policies included in the Brown University Academic and Student Conduct Code.
+Students are expected to read and abide by the policies in the Brown University Academic and Student Conduct Code.